 - Many more defenses may arise once a thorough investigation by our drug defense lawyers has been completed.

-Georgia drug statutes also have provisions for first time offenders.
+Georgia drug statutes also have provisions for first-time offenders.
 If the first offender statute is offered by the court or prosecution, a defendant charged with a Georgia marijuana or drug offense may avoid a conviction altogether if the terms of a first offender plea are completed successfully.
 Some jurisdictions even have diversion programs where a dismissal of the drug charges may occur if the terms of the pretrial diversion program are completed successfully.
-In Cobb County, the courts require that a defendant be represented by a lawyer before entering in a pretrial diversion program or drug court.
+In Cobb County, the courts require that a defendant be represented by a lawyer before entering a pretrial diversion program or drug court.

 Can I just enter a guilty plea myself and avoid hiring an experienced drug defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-Drug cases along with DUI cases are one of the most serious cases that are prosecuted in municipal courts or in state court.
+Drug cases along with DUI cases are one of the most serious cases that are prosecuted in municipal courts or in state courts or superior courts.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Georgia drug lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

 - You might put your driving privileges in jeopardy if you simply go to court and enter a guilty plea or a nolo contendere plea.
-Some judges may impose a license suspension as a condition of sentence (even though the Georgia license suspension statute has changed dramatically for the better for those charged and convicted of drug offenses).
+Some judges may impose a license suspension as a condition of a sentence (even though the Georgia license suspension statute has changed dramatically for the better for those charged and convicted of drug offenses).